neokt/neokt.github.io/_posts/2017-02-13-topic-modeling-online-petitions.md

 There are currently about 50 thousand active petitions on the site.
 As you may expect, an online forum like this has a lot of hits and misses - 17% of the ongoing petitions on the site have less than 10 supporters.
 However, there is a lot of good that the petitions on the site have facilitated, for example [President Obama signing a bill of rights for sexual assault survivors](https://www.change.org/p/urge-congress-to-support-rape-survivor-rights).
 There are also alot of [smaller community successes](https://www.change.org/p/st-helens-school-district-502-school-board-members-keep-mr-zmolek-as-a-full-time-choir-director-2).
 And then, there are those which [serve as a rallying point for action](https://www.change.org/m/demand-action-from-president-elect-donald-trump).

 I put myself in the shoes of a data scientist at [change.org](http://change.org/) and thought of what kind of data product or insight might be the result of this analysis.
-My primary two objectives were:
+My primary two objectives were to:

-1. To perform topic modeling to improve intelligence around issues:
+1. Perform topic modeling to improve intelligence around issues:
   * What topics do people care about?
   * Which topics are the most successful in producing change?
-2. To develop functionality for users:
+2. Develop functionality for users:
   * Creating a petition dashboard that is an extension of current online services for petition starters and signers
     * For a given petition, provide topic breakdown
     * Provide petition recommendations based on topic similarity